Bacterial Cell Disruption by Bead Beating

 15 ml vials, or in customized 125 ml jars

-tube, roughly 350 µl should be beads and 650 µl sample.
-It is important that the beads and bacteria have head space
+Thus, in a 2 ml microfuge tube, roughly 350 µl should be beads and 650 µl sample.
+As noted, it is important that the beads and bacteria have

 - Depending upon the application, bacteria can be homogenized in culture medium or centrifuged and resuspended in a

-and labeling it 0 min.
-Run the homogenizer for 2 minutes, stop and remove a sample(s) and label.
-Restart the homogenizer and repeat the
+by removing a tube before processing and labeling it 0 min.
+Run the homogenizer for 2 minutes, stop and remove a tube and label.
+Restart the homogenizer and repeat

-process removing samples at 4, 6, 8, and 10 minutes.
+the process removing samples at 4, 6, 8, and 10 minutes.
 Label all tubes accordingly.

 - Pellet the bacterial cells and debris by centrifugation.
 Test the supernatant for lactate dehydrogenase (LDH) activity using a commercially